BenhamOT/BenhamOT.github.io/docs/_posts/2023-03-20-ml-on-edge-devices.md

 into the app and started UAT testing.
 We quickly discovered that the model was performing poorly compared to the benchmarks we had established.

-My first lesson learned: In any ML project, it's best to source training data that matches the data the model will see when deployed to production.
+> My first lesson learned: In any ML project, it's best to source training data that matches the data the model will see when deployed to production.
 This sounds obvious in hindsight, but at the time I didn't realise it was necessary to use mobile phone screenshots as part of the training data to achieve reasonable results.
 This turned out to be a very naive assumption.
-The concept of a mismatch between your training data and the data that the model is exposed to in production is known in the MLOps world as __data drift__.
+The concept of a mismatch between your training data and the data that the model is exposed to in production is known in the MlOps world as *data drift*.

 ### Phase 2: Transfer Learning